alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

 ## Issues Run Into So Far
 1. On opening Slack (and other programs), sometimes it will prompt you to force quit or wait.
 I recommend logging out of any unused Slacks in the app (you can always use them in the browser as relevant) and clicking Wait.
 1. Zoom usage has something not nice going on.
 For instance, it can make not even copy and paste work.
 Framework community posts about optimizations may help.
-I have recerted to using my old Mac laptop for Zoom usage because it's just too painful.
+I have resorted to using my old Mac laptop for Zoom usage because it's just too painful.